bitstadium/HockeySDK-Cordova/README.md

 hockeyapp.composeFeedback(sucessCallback:function, errorCallback:function, attachScreenshot:boolean, data:any): void
 ```

-Display tester modal feedback UI including a screenshot and/or text attachment.
+Displays the compose feedback UI and optionally attaches a screenshot and/or arbitrary data to the feedback report.
 If `attachScreenshot` is true, an image of the screen at the moment that `composeFeedback` is called and included as a JPEG attachment.
 The object in `data`, if present, will be serialized as text and included in a text attachment.

 #### Parameters